aseriy/writings/crdb-views.md

 Time: 31ms total (execution 30ms / network 1ms)
 ```

-We can observer the execution time improvment from almost 15 seconds to 31 milliseconds.
+We can observe the execution time improvement from almost 15 seconds to 31 milliseconds.
 The query against the materialized view is almost 500 times faster!

 Here is a more complex example.
-I'd like to compile a report of the datapoints created during the previuos day on an hourly basis.
+I'd like to compile a report of the datapoints created during the previous day on an hourly basis.

 ```sql
 CREATE VIEW prev_day_datapoints_by_hour AS